 During the best of times, it is important to have an understanding of your finances.
-However, during difficult times this becomes even more important.
-Many of us are facing challenges that we have never faced before and may find ourselves worrying about money now more than ever.
-This is a time for us to worry about the health of our family, ourselves and our community, but the sad reality is that finances, especially if you are in the process of buying a home, demand attention and sometimes your worry.
+However, during difficult times, this becomes even more important.
+Many of us are facing challenges that we have never faced before, and we may find ourselves worrying about money now more than ever.
+This is a time for us to worry about the health of our family, ourselves, and our community, but the sad reality is that finances, especially if you are in the process of buying a home, demand attention and sometimes your worry.

 However, important doesn’t have to mean difficult.
 An understanding of your finances will enable you to make decisions that fit your situation best.
 This won’t negate any financial hardship, but it will mitigate the worst of the fall out at best, and at worst will give you certainty, which is something we all need during these times.